Key References & Legislation

 Can treatment or surgery for sciatica and radiculopathy be disputed?

 Yes.
 Treatment may be disputed on causation, necessity, timing or whether conservative care has been tried.
-A treating specialist report explaining why the treatment is reasonably necessary can be important, but approval is never guaranteed.
+For sciatica and radiculopathy, treatment evidence may need to address physiotherapy, medication review, injections, pain specialist review, surgical opinion or nerve-related rehabilitation where supported, physiotherapy, exercise rehabilitation and pain management and specialist referral, injections or surgical opinion where clinically supported.
+A treating specialist report can be important, but approval is never guaranteed.

 Can sciatica and radiculopathy affect weekly payments or suitable duties?

-It can, depending on certificates of capacity and the real demands of the job.
+It can.
+For sciatica and radiculopathy, capacity evidence often needs to deal with lifting, bending, prolonged sitting, driving, standing and safe manual handling, suitable duties that avoid repeated flare-ups or nerve symptoms and weekly payment decisions where the insurer says the scan is degenerative only.
 Duties should be tested against the actual restrictions, not just a generic light-duties label.
 Weekly payments may turn on whether capacity has been assessed correctly.

 Can sciatica and radiculopathy lead to a permanent impairment or lump sum claim?